Thesis Statement for an Essay

 - Due to technological advancement, it is difficult to prevent our children from watching violent content since it is readily available to them in video games and cartoons.

-The first example doesn’t provide any concrete analysis of who is getting affected by the violent content and why we cannot stop our children from watching it.
+The first example doesn’t provide any concrete analysis of who is affected by the violent content and why we cannot stop our children from watching it.

 An expository essay aims to describe the topic to the audience.
 It addresses the most vital aspects of your topic, i.e., the essay’s main claim points.
 The thesis statement for an expository essay will briefly describe the key claims of the essay.